zuozhenggh/learning-library/developer-library/microservices-unified-observability/diagnosability-usecase/diagnosability-usecase.md

      ![](images/grafana-loadbalancer-externalip.png " ")

-## Task 2: Use SQLci to disable propagation
+## Task 2: Use SQLcl to disable propagation

 1. Issue the following commands to connect to the Order PDB using SQLcl (SQLcl is pre-installed in Cloud Shell for you):